antonw-88/GICSP/industrial-protocols/readme.md

 - Name.
 - OSI layer.
 - Standard ports.
-- Overall protocol structure.
+- Conceptual protocol structure.
-- Security weaknesses/strengths.
+- Security weaknesses.
 - Related purdue level(s).
-- Use-cases.
+- Example use-cases.
 - The goal is not to be able to configure and pratically implement the protocol.

 _Note: for someone without an IT background, reading up on the OSI-model and related topics is seemingly necessary._